 They also invest in video training for staff to make sure they come across at their very best in each and every property marketing video.

-9. The doctor was in the house, and gave us plenty to think about.
+9. The doctor was in the house, and gave us plenty to think about

-I had been looking forward to hearing from Dr Fred since interviewing him a few weeks before AREC.
+I had been looking forward to hearing from Dr Fred Grosse since interviewing him a few weeks before AREC.

 Do we all truly believe that we were born to be successful?